 - As you breathe, focus your attention on your thoughts.
 Watch them float through your mind as you would cloud in the sky.
 Again, don’t judge.
 Then focus on the breath again.

 - Keep doing this over and over again until your timer rings.

 If you get stuck on a thought along the way, don’t fret.
 Simply notice it and let it go.
 The point isn’t to “try not to think.”
 The point is to bring your awareness back to the present moment whenever it gets focused on a thought.

-While all of this may sound like new-age fluff, beleive me, it’s not.
-Meditation has heaps and haps of empirical data behind it and is proven to work and benefit you in many ways.
+While all of this may sound like new-age fluff, believe me, it’s not.
+Mindfulness has a ton of empirical data behind it proving it actually does help most aspects of your emotional and mental health.

 The RJAFTP method was coined by Sally Winston and Martin Seif, the authors of the global bestseller, A CBT-Based Guide to Overcoming Unwanted Intrusive Thoughts.